 In the first half of the 20th century, communication amongst design and construction teams was inconsistent from project to project.
 A California project might specify concrete in Section 8A, while in Texas, Section 32 defines the same scope.
 Locating information was troublesome, confusing for trades, and time-consuming for the entire industry.

 So to improve the process, a group of engineers from various US government agencies created an informal think tank in 1947.
 The objective was to discuss how to standardize the presentation of information, improve communication among all parties, create a more uniform specification system, consistency, and specifying work results and construction requirements.

 Construction Specifications Institute (CSI)

-The engineer’s informal meetings grew into what we know today as the Construction Specifications Institute(CSI) in 1948.
-An industry-wide organization with a primary goal of advancing specifications and developing a systematic approach to organizing construction documents and standardizing forms.
+After World World II, the engineer’s think tank grew into what we know today as the Construction Specifications Institute(CSI) in 1948.
+An industry-wide organization with a primary goal of advancing specifications into a numbering system, and developing a systematic approach to organizing construction documents and standardizing forms.

-In 1963, CSI MasterFormat was released, a numbering system with titles for organizing construction information into 16 Divisions and a five-digit numbering system called Sections, and a standard way of organizing the information and the communication we all use today.
+In 1963, CSI Format for Construction Specifications was released, a numbering system with titles for organizing construction information into major Divisions of work.
+The original release contained 16 Divisions with each Division subdivided into a number of Sections, organized by a five-digit numbering sequence and corresponding title.
+A standard way of organizing information from project to project.
+Example: Division 9 – 09650 Resilient Flooring